Nurses Registration Act 1919

 The Nurses Registration Act 1919 (9 & 10 Geo.
 5. c.
-94) was an Act of Parliament of the United Kingdom.
+94) was an act of the Parliament of the United Kingdom.

 The act was the culmination of a long campaign led by Ethel Gordon Fenwick to establish a register of nurses.

-The Minister for Health, Christopher Addison successfully introduced the Nurses Registration Act 1919, establishing for the first time a register of nurses under the auspices of the General Nursing Council.
+The Minister for Health, Christopher Addison successfully introduced the act, establishing for the first time a register of nurses under the auspices of the General Nursing Council.

 There was a general register for all those trained in general nursing, and supplementary registers for mental nursing, mental deficiency nursing, fever nursing, paediatric nursing, and for male nurses There was no mechanism for a nurse to transfer from one part of the register to another without re-qualifying.

 Nurses were to be admitted to the register if they had, for three years before 1 November 1919, been bona fide engaged in practice and had adequate knowledge and experience of the nursing of the sick.

+Subsequent developments

+The whole act was repealed by section 34(1) of, and the fifth schedule to, the Nurses Act 1957 (5 & 6 Eliz.
+2. c.
+15), which came into force on 21 April 1957.